Visit the website

 Version 3

 When I finally returned to the script, I decided to skip all the fuss with making 2.0 the main build, and just vouched for doing another re-write.
-I’m currently working on version 3, which is a complete re-write – back-end, front-end, everything.
-It’s going to be fully modular and… awesome.
+It’s since been launched and can be found at generatedata.com.
+The entire codebase is found here on github.